SamuelOvuema/Dareyio-pbl/Project8.md

 ![curl web1](https://github.com/SamuelOvuema/Dareyio-pbl/assets/132525203/22a939f3-fc48-4a7a-aef4-77a4db32635f)

-Remember, this is only internal configuration and it is also local to your LB server, these names will neither be ‘resolvable’ from other servers internally nor from the Internet.
+Remember, this is only internal configuration and it is also local to your LB server, these names will neither be ‘resolvable’ from other servers internally nor the Internet.

 Targeted Architecture
 Now your set-up looks like this: